RDHPCS Cloud Computing

 Now launch a new cluster using the custom snapshot from the “Compute” page.
 After the cluster is up, verify the existence of custom installed packages.

-How to automatically find the hostname of a cluster?
+How can I automatically find the hostname of a cluster?

 By default, the host names are always going to be different each time you start a cluster.

-You can find CSP information as below: $ echo $PW_CSP google
+You can find CSP information using the PW_CSP variable, as in the example:

-There’s a few other “PW” vars that might be useful for you as well:
+There’s a few other PW_* vars that you may find useful:

 PW_PLATFORM_HOST: